-- d.
+- a.
+The method of sampling; - b.
+The equipment to be used; - c.
+The amount of the sample to be taken; - d.
 Instructions for any required sub-division of the sample; - e.
 The type and condition of the sample container to be used; - f.
 The identification of containers sampled; - g.
 Any special precautions to be observed, especially with regard to the sampling of noxious materials; - h.
 The storage conditions; - i.
 Instructions for the cleaning and storage of sampling equipment. - 8.5.2 Reference samples should be representative of the batch of materials or products from which they are taken.
 Other samples may also be taken to monitor the most stressed part of a process (e.g. beginning or end of a process).
 The sampling plan used should be appropriately justified and based on a risk management approach. - 8.5.3 Sample containers should bear a label indicating the contents, with the batch number, the date of sampling and the containers from which samples have been drawn.
-They should be managed in a manner to minimize the risk of mix-up and to protect the samples from adverse storage conditions. - 8.5.4 Further guidance on reference and retention samples is given in Annex 19 on Reference and Retention samples.
+They should be managed in a manner to minimize the risk of mix-up and to protect the samples from adverse storage conditions. - 8.5.4 Further guidance on reference and retention samples is provided for under Annex 18 on Reference and Retention samples of the Guidelines on Good Manufacturing Practices on Medical Products \ Annexes, reference number: FDISM/FDIC/GDL/002.